On Hopf algebraic structures of quantum toroidal algebras: Quantum toroidal algebra

 \section{Quantum toroidal algebra $U_q(sl_{n+1},tor)$}

-We now generalize the Hopf algebra structure to the quantum toroidal algebra.
-We focus on type $A$ \cite{GKV, VV} to show the idea, and our results are expected to hold for ADE types \cite{FJW} and even for the two-parameter case \cite{JZ1}.
-However, our construction seems not work for the quantum toroidal algebra associated to $gl(1)$ (see \cite{FJM3, MO}).
+We now generalize the Hopf algebra structure to the (one-parameter) quantum toroidal algebra.
+We focus on type $A$ \cite{GKV, VV}, though similar results are expected for ADE types \cite{FJW} and the two-parameter case \cite{JZ1}.
+However, our construction seems not work for the quantum toroidal algebra associated to $gl(1)$ (\cite{FJM1, FJM2, MO}).